bogeeee/restfuncs/readme.md

 See [DEVELOPMENT.md](DEVELOPMENT.md)

-Places where your help would be needed
+lPlaces where your help would be needed

 - See [issues with 'help wanted' on github](https://github.com/bogeeee/restfuncs/labels/help%20wanted).
 - Write a 3rd party `ServerSession` base class for authentication (session based, oauth, SSO).